tochman/the_blue_print/chapters/09-4-hosting-platform-deployment.md

 Choosing a hosting platform is like choosing where to live.
 A small studio apartment works great when you're starting out, but you might need a bigger place as your family grows.
 Similarly, a simple static hosting service might be perfect for your portfolio site, but a complex business application might need serverless functions, database integration, and global content delivery.

-## Why Platform Choice Matters More Than You Think
+## Why platform choice matters more than you think

 Let me share a cautionary tale.
 A friend launched a successful React application on a budget hosting provider.
 Everything worked great... until they went viral on social media.
 Their hosting crashed under traffic, their database couldn't handle the load, and they lost potential customers during their biggest growth opportunity.
 The problem wasn't the code.
 It was choosing a hosting platform that couldn't scale with their success.